Ambrose (bandleader)

-Benjamin Baruch Ambrose (11 September 1896 – 11 June 1971), known professionally as Ambrose or Bert Ambrose, was an English bandleader and violinist.
-Ambrose became the leader of a highly acclaimed British dance band, Bert Ambrose & His Orchestra, in the 1930s.
+Benjamin Baruch Ambrose (11 September 1896 – 11 June 1971), known professionally as Ambrose, was an English bandleader and violinist.
+Ambrose became the leader of a highly acclaimed British dance band, Ambrose & His Orchestra, in the 1930s.

 Early life

 Ambrose was born to a Jewish family in Warsaw in 1896, when it was part of Congress Poland within the Russian Empire.
 After a time the family moved to London.
+His father was Lewis Ambrose (died 1962), his mother Rebecca or Becky (died 1945); it is unclear whether the family used the Ambrose surname in Poland.

-In the 1911 England Census, his father, Lewis, is shown as a "Dealer in rags" (wife, Becky, "Assisting in the business"), and Ambrose as Barnett, a "Violin student musician".
-He began playing the violin while young, and travelled to New York City with his aunt.
+In the 1911 England Census, his father Lewis, is shown as a "Dealer in rags" (wife, Becky, "Assisting in the business"), and Ambrose as Barnett, a "Violin student musician".
+He began playing the violin while young, and at the age of 15 travelled to New York City with his aunt.
 He began playing professionally, first for Emil Coleman at New York's Reisenweber's restaurant, then in the Palais Royal's big band.
 After making a success of a stint as bandleader, at the age of 20 he was asked to put together and lead his own fifteen-piece band.
 After a dispute with his employer, he moved his band to another venue, where they enjoyed considerable popularity.

 While at the Palais Royal, on 5 June 1918, he registered for the draft (Local Board Division 169, City of NY NY, 144 St Nicholas Ave; Registration 232).
 He gave as his date of birth 11 September 1896; place of birth Warsaw, Russia; nationality Russian; father's birthplace Grietza, Russia; place of employment Palais Royal, 48th Street & Broadway; nearest relative Mrs Becky Ambrose, mother, 56 "Blaksley" Street, London, England.
 He signed as "Bert Ambrose".
 The registrar recorded medium height, medium build, brown hair, brown eyes and no physical disability that would render him exempt from the draft.